Plxii/Discord.js-Bot-Typescript/README.md

-# Discord School Hub Bot Project's
+# Discord School Hub Webhooks Project's
  - This project is an integral component of the PiXal Project's.
 If you find this project helpful or interesting, you can support me by buying me a coffee [here](https://www.buymeacoffee.com/plai).

 ## Getting Involved